Tylenol warning is a DISTRACTION from the vaccine-autism link

 You have at your fingertips the world's best knowledge of nutrition.

-We've programmed it all into Enoch, and it's available free of charge.
+We've programmed it all into Enoch and it's available free of charge.

 So take advantage of that if you want to have a healthy liver.

-Or just eat healthier, you know, have some superfoods.
+You know, have some superfoods.

-Uh have some fresh organic produce, you know, you should make fruits and vegetables and nuts and seeds a big part of your diet.
+You know, you should make fruits and vegetables and nuts and seeds a big part of your diet.

-Uh, don't live on like barbecue and french fries all day long.
+Don't live on like barbecue and french fries all day long.

 That's definitely not good for your liver.